 No. I am not an interventionist by any stretch of the imagination.
-But, I do have a clue about how best for you to succeed in this rotation.
+But I do have a clue about how best for you to succeed in this rotation.
 Let’s call it years of experience and intuition based on our interventional radiology rotations’ best residents.
-On this note, we will get back to the How To Succeed series this week once again, this time in Interventional Radiology.
+On this note, we will return to the How To Succeed series this week again, this time in Interventional Radiology.

-When we compare interventional radiology to other subspecialties, we find that it has less in common with other radiology areas.
+When we compare interventional radiology to other subspecialties, it has less in common with other radiology areas.
 Why?
 Because it overlaps more with many of the features of other surgical subspecialties.
-So you will need to change your mentality a bit to succeed on this rotation.
-Let’s delve into the specifics of what you need to succeed on this rotation and how you can adapt to the new expectations.
-First, we will talk about reading materials and the basic mechanics of what you will need to do.
+So, it would help if you changed your mentality to succeed on this rotation.
+Let’s delve into what you need to succeed on this rotation and how you can adapt to the new expectations.
+First, we will discuss reading materials and the basic mechanics of what you must do.
 Then, we’ll talk about when you should learn the different aspects of interventional radiology.

 Reading Materials

 Fortunately for some and unfortunately for others, reading plays a little bit less of a role in this subspecialty rotation in the traditional sense.
-Of course, you will need to read about cases and how to perform them.
-But, the majority of what you need to know for this rotation is experiential.
-For example, the best way to get to know the wires for a fistulogram is to use them.
+Of course, you must read about cases and how to perform them.
+But, most of what you need to know for this rotation is experiential.
+For example, using the wires for a fistulogram is the best way to learn about them.
 The most salient way to understand the angle you need to use to approach a liver biopsy is to do it.

-No amount of reading will allow you to translate all of what you need to know to a successful procedure.
-You need to watch, then perform with guidance, and finally complete a technique on your own.
+No amount of reading will allow you to translate everything you need to know to a successful procedure.
+You need to watch, perform with guidance, and finally complete a technique independently.
 There is almost no way around it.
 Therefore, your goal on this rotation should be to get into as many cases as possible.

 Background Reading

-Even though reading is not the central focus of this rotation, I will give you some of the background reading resources that some of my successful interventional residents have used.
-These include readings in the newly written book called Vascular Interventional Radiology- A Core Review.
-Other resources that our residents use are Core Radiology and the Vascular and Interventional Case Review Series.
-Finally, one of my former residents (now an interventional resident) recommended taking a look at a book called Image-Guided Interventions.
+Even though reading is not the central focus of this rotation, I will give you some background reading resources that some of my successful interventional residents have used.
+These include readings in the newly written book Vascular Interventional Radiology- A Core Review.
+Our residents also use Core Radiology and the Vascular and Interventional Case Review Series.
+Finally, one of my former residents (now an interventional resident) recommended looking at a book called Image-Guided Interventions.
 This book would be more for the gung-ho budding interventional radiologist, but it is another option.
-You can click on any of these Amazon links if you are interested in purchasing these books (I am an Amazon Affiliate and get a small percentage).
+You can click on any of these Amazon links to purchase these books (I am an Amazon Affiliate and get a small percentage).

 Other successful residents will google all the devices, wires, and other hardware every time they use one.
-All successful residents are sure to look up information on significant cases the day before they perform them if they can!
+All successful residents will look up information on significant cases the day before they perform them if they can!

 Fundamental Doctrines Of Interventional Radiology